 - Get additional support: if possible, get additional witnesses so that you have more evidence than your word against the student's.
 For example, if you notice cheating during an exam, notify the instructor and/or other proctors.

 - Take notes: write down any additional information that might be relevant, and which you might not remember if the situation is contested at a later date.

 - Discuss with the instructor: the instructor will then need to decide what further action to take.
-If the instructor determines that cheating has indeed occurred, there are University procedures he or she will need to follow.
+If the instructor determines that cheating has indeed occurred, there are University procedures they will need to follow.